Arranging Legal Custody in Your Will

 Ensure those you propose to appoint legal custodian and guardian for property agree to assist your children.
 The court will overrule you if your appointees are reluctant or unwilling to be guardians.

-Suggest your appointees get legal independent advice so they understand their roles and responsibilities as legal guardian or guardian of property.
+Suggest your appointees get legal independent advice so they understand their roles and responsibilities as legal guardians or guardians of property.

 A court appointment is required to get guardianship of your children’s property once you include it in your Will.
 Until then, even though you are their parent, you are not considered to have access to your own children’s property.